 Faced with a new model from their deadly rival Airbus, Boeing desperately wanted to beat it to the market and maintain their own Model 737 sales.
 The quickest route to market was a re-engined 737 NG, with a new and more advanced engine.
 But the new engines were bigger and would scrape on the ground, so Boeing moved them forwards out from under the wing until there was room to set them up high enough.
 That upset the balance, making the plane wobbly and unsafe when it was nose-high during takeoff and landing.
 Pilots would need to be retrained, which took the airlines more time, and Boeing's established sales strategy was to claim that this was unnecessary.
 They had not only promised as much to at least one airline, but also contracted to huge penalty repayments if retraining was needed after all.
 So they decided to add a new safety system, the MCAS, to mimic the old handling qualities.
 Except, it didn't really, it simply warned the pilot if the nose was too high and then automatically forced the nose back down again.
 This crude fix should still have meant re-training the pilots.

 Here came the hoax, in the form of an outright scam.
 Boeing played down any cockpit controls for MCAS, integrating some of its functions with other controls so that disabling it caused other side effects.
 They even disabled its display warning on the standard fit, so that the pilots did not appear to need to learn about it.
-Boeing lied to the certification authority, the FAA, and hid MCAS functions from them.
+Boeing staff lied to the certification authority, the FAA, and hid MCAS functions from them too.
 The FAA duly signed the plane off as needing no pilot retraining.
 The airline pilots were given a short update to read, explaining a little about the MCAS, and various hints were scattered piecemeal about more operating notes, advising how MCAS would react to different controls.
 But few pilots were told to read that deeply.
 The hoax was set, ripe for disaster.